Disability & Specific Learning Differences / Difficulties (SpLDs)

 Specific learning differences/difficulties (SpLDs) is the umbrella term for a number of associated learning differences or neurodiversity.

-Being neurodiverse can affect how you learn and process information and can affect your memory, your ability to concentration, your sensory perception and staying organised.
+Being neurodiverse can affect how you learn and process information and can affect your memory, your ability to concentrate, your sensory perception and staying organised.
 Common issues include:

 • Attention